Military & Family Readiness Center

 Support When You Need It

-Welcome to McConnell Air Base!
+Welcome to McConnell Air Force Base!
 Welcome to Wichita!

 A world of wonderful opportunities awaits you.
 You're in the Heartland and here you'll discover a lot of heart.
 There are new places to explore, new friends to make, and experiences that will last you a lifetime.
 Though your relocation can bring its share of stress, there are many services available to assist you on your journey.

 The Military & Family Readiness Center (M&FRC) offers services to personnel and their families through our core programs offering workshops, special events and one-on-one consultations.
-Each staff member works as a Community Readiness Consultant and can provide services in the center or via outreach.
+All staff members provide services in the center or via outreach.

 We look forward to serving you soon.